avl/noatun/docs/docs.md

 need correct time anyway for other purposes, such as validating certificates, correctly timestamping logs, achieving freshness conditions in cryptography, and many more.

-The noatun type representing time, `crate::prelude::NoatunTime`, has a range from the year 1970 to the year 10000.
+The noatun type representing time, `prelude::NoatunTime`, has a range from the year 1970 to the year 10000.